jo56/file-comparison-api/README.md

   d.
 ECS Service \
   e.
 Load Balancer (Can be created as a part of the ECS Service setup) \
   f.
-Configure route 53 to use a custom domain if you don't want to hit the default load balancer
-4. After creating all of this infra and configuring github secrets, you should be able to access the endpoint in a deployed setting by hitting the DNS name instead of http://127.0.0.1:8000
+Configure route 53 to use a custom domain if you don't want to hit the default load balancer After creating all of this infra and configuring github secrets, you should be able to access the endpoint in a deployed setting by hitting the DNS name instead of http://127.0.0.1:8000.
+In addition, subsequent commits to the main branch should automatically trigger redpeloyments

-#Additional Prod Checklist Stuff
+#Testing
+These are alreayd unittests that
+#Logging
+#Maintainng Uptime